 Mardela Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mardela Springs is a town of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Mardela Springs who work in office and administrative support (25.64%), teaching (13.68%) and food service (13.68%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Mardela Springs has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Mardela Springs has few renters and college students.
 But the biggest reason it is quieter in Mardela Springs than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Mardela Springs may be for you.

 Mardela Springs is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-As is often the case in a small town, Mardela Springs doesn't have a public transportation system that people use to get to and from their jobs every day.
+Mardela Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.